-After a traffic accident in Colorado, if you've been injured and/or incurred significant vehicle damage, you might want to examine your options for holding the at-fault driver financially responsible for your losses.
-In this article, we'll discuss a few state laws that could have a big impact on your case, including:
+After a traffic accident in Colorado, if you've been injured and/or incurred vehicle damage, you might want to get familiar with a few state laws—whether or not you end up making a claim for your losses—including:

 A "statute of limitations" is a state law that sets a time limit on a potential plaintiff's right to bring a lawsuit.
 These deadlines vary depending on the kind of harm you suffered and/or the kind of case you want to file.